senocular/senocular.github.com/articles/class_is_not_syntactic_sugar.md

 new Bar()
 ```

-Normally this would be allowed since `this` is being accessed after `super`, but because the superclass froze the instance with `Object.freeze`, the subclass is not able to add any more properties to it.
-And because the subclass has no access to that instance until after the superclass returns it, there's nothing it can do.
+Here, the superclass froze the instance with `Object.freeze` so the subclass is not able to add any more properties to it.
+Because the subclass has no access to `this` until after the superclass returns it via `super`, there's nothing it can do.
+Using the `function` syntax for constructors, however, `this` could be accessed before calling into the superclass.

 Taking this further, we can use superclass initialization behavior to do some very unconventional things, such as adding private properties to any arbitrary, ordinary object.